subamanis/mezura/README.md

     the vertical lines that reprisent the percentages.

 --log
-    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or 'no' to disable.
+    Can take 0..n words as arguments in the cmd.
+    If specified in a configuration file use 'true' or 'yes' to enable, or 'no' to disable.
 Default: no

     This flag only works if a configuration file is loaded.
 Specifies that a new log entry should be made with the stats of this program execution, inside the appropriate file in the 'data/logs' directory.
     If not log file exists for this configuration, one is created.
+    All the provided arguments are used as a description of the log entry.

 --compare
     1 argument: a number between 0 and 10.
 Default: 1